 My personal experiences also greatly inform the work I do with my clients.
 Of particular importance is my experience in the United States Marine Corps that included a deployment to Iraq.
 These experiences led me to want to work with Veterans as I quickly learned how difficult it can be to talk to civilians about military experiences.
 I offer clients a space free from judgement where they can speak openly about their experiences to someone who can honor their experiences and empathize in a way only another Veteran can.

 You can expect a safe, supportive environment where you will be encouraged to explore your life experiences and the thoughts and feelings connected to them.
+One of my greatest elements is strength and my clients report feeling safe and supported during our work together.
+I balance this with humor and kindness to create an environment where you can work through difficult experiences.

 Some people worry about being judged by their counselor and I can promise you that our time together will be free from judgement or criticism.
 Counseling is a place of compassion, humor, and acceptance.
 Through authentic, supportive relationships, we find healing and self-acceptance.